opf/openproject/docs/system-admin-guide/files/README.md

 # Files

-Under *Adminstration -> Files* you can add external file storages, such as Nextcloud or OneDrive/SharePoint and manage settings for direct attachments to work packages.
+Under *Adminstration -> Files* you can add external file storages, such as Nextcloud or OneDrive/SharePoint and manage settings for attachments to work packages.

 ## External file storages